tansengming/stripe-rails/README.md

 Conduct.
 By participating in this project you agree to abide by its terms, which can be found in the `CODE_OF_CONDUCT.md` file in this repository.

-## Priority Support

-Paid support is also available from the maintainer of this gem.
-If you need help setting up, designing your Stripe integration or have custom software development needs please feel free to email [sengming@sanemen.com](mailto:sengming@sanemen.com?subject=stripe-rails-support).